The Scopes Monkey Trial in 1925 pitted evolution against creation.

 Clarence Darrow defended the "mentally deranged drifter" Patrick Eugene Prendergast in 1894 who confessed to murdering Chicago mayor Carter H. Harrison, Sr. Darrow defended Eugene V. Debs, the American Railway Union leader who was prosecuted for instigating the destructive Pullman Railroad Strike which caused 30 deaths, wounded 57 and caused $80 million in property damages.

-The attorney defending creation was the Democrat Party's three-time candidate for president, William Jennings Bryan.
+The attorney defending creation was the Democrat Party's three-time candidate for President, William Jennings Bryan.
 Bryan objected to a tooth being presented as proof of humans evolving from apes.
-Later the tooth was found to be that of an extinct peccary (pig).
-William Jennings Bryan won the Scopes case on July 21, 1925.
+Later the tooth was found to be that of a peccary – an extinct pig.

 Advertisement - story continues below